Chinese paper cutting: Characteristics

-Designs for cut-paper works vary, from basic designs consisting of a single image, to symmetrical designs, formed by folding the paper into proportional sections before a shape is cut out, so that when unfolded, it forms a symmetrical design.
-Chinese cut-paper artworks are typically of the symmetrical variety, and are usually folded into an even number, such as twice or four times.
+Chinese papercutting is an art form from the Chinese cultural legacy that displays a wide range of designs, from simple basic designs consisting of a single image to symmetrical, which are created by folding the paper into proportionate portions before cutting, so that when unfolded, it forms a symmetrical design, and are usually folded into an even number, such as twice or four times.
+Typically, the designs are freeform and depict scenes from daily life.